-- Replace Zero-turn Mower (#B5; 2007 Toro Z Master) - Purchase new Utility Trailer & new Portable Two Post Car Lift - Field of Honors @ Civic Center, per City Council May 8, 2023 - Install Heat Trace Wire to Gutters Lakeshore Park Building, per City Council May 8, 2023
+- Replace Zero-turn Mower (#B5; 2007 Toro Z Master) - Purchase new Utility Trailer & new Portable Two Post Car Lift

-Assessing Department (257.00)
+Assessing Department (209.00)

 The mission of the Assessing Department is to uniformly and equitably value all taxable real and personal property within the City of Novi.
 The annual creation of this tax base provides funding for City services and other government functions.
 The Assessing Department continually works to improve the quality of service to the public and to deliver reliable information in a timely and professional manner.